osmosis-labs/osmosis/docs/architecture/adr-001-mint-truncation-refactor.md

 implementation is live, it will have to be manually estimated and minted/burned in the upgrade handler.

-The implementation proposed in this ADR is independent of distributing the old truncation deltas.
+The implementation proposed in this ADR is independent of the need for distributing the old truncation deltas.
 It only ensures that there are no more discrepancies after the proposed proof-of-concept is deployed.

 The work for estimating and isolating the old truncation deltas has been performed in: